Undergraduate Bachelor of Science Program

 This course provides an overview of healthcare and historical events in nursing.
 The evolving role of the professional nurse and trends in patient care are introduced.

-Students organize, interpret and document data using process interviewing, physical exam and clinical reasoning.
+Students organize, interpret and document data using processes of interviewing, physical exam, and clinical reasoning skills.

 Considers selected ethical, legal, and epidemiological issues of significance to nursing, in order to understand principles of health promotion of individuals within the community.
 Preparation for practice provided in relation to illness prevention and health maintenance or restoration using the nursing process.
 Concurrent with NURSING 315 and 398E.
 Prerequisite: upper division standing in major.